 When comparing Boostnote vs Google Keep, the Slant community recommends Google Keep for most people.
-In the question“What is the note taking app for Amazon Alexa?”
-Google Keep is ranked 6th while Boostnote is ranked 11th.
+In the question“What is the best cross-platform note-taking app?”
+Google Keep is ranked 9th while Boostnote is ranked 13th.
 The most important reason people chose Google Keep is:

 1-step to take a note on Android: tap 'take a note'.
 Web version: cursor is on the note itself.